momentics/NanoVNA-X/README.md

 * **Non-Blocking USB:** The USB CDC (serial) stack is now fully asynchronous.
 The firmware no longer hangs if a host PC connects, disconnects, or stalls during a data transfer.
 This resolves the most common source of device freezes.
 * **Timeout-Driven Recovery:** Critical subsystems, including the measurement engine and I²C bus, are guarded by timeouts.
 A stalled operation will no longer lock up the device; instead, the subsystem attempts to recover cleanly.
 * **RTOS-based Concurrency:** Busy-wait loops and polling have been replaced with efficient RTOS-based signaling, reducing CPU load and improving battery life.
 The measurement thread, UI, and USB stack now cooperate without race conditions or deadlocks.
-* **Persistent State:** Key settings like IF bandwidth and electrical delay are now saved to flash memory alongside calibrations.
+* **Persistent State:** A dedicated `system/state_manager` module snapshots sweep limits, UI flags, and calibration slots to flash.
+Changes are auto-saved after you stop editing (or immediately via *Save Config*), so editing the sweep on the device or over USB survives a cold boot without hammering flash.
 * **UI/Sweep Sync:** The UI and sweep engine are now decoupled.
 The UI remains responsive even during complex calculations, and on-screen data is always synchronized with the underlying measurement state.

 ### Performance and Resource Management